lsst-dm/scipi_docs_prototype/templates/instruc_template.forTasks.rst

 ..
 Note:: Write this section concisely, as it should be very brief, and is primarily about whether the reader should choose to use this task to  achieve h/her goal in a very quick scan.

+For example, for procCcd we might write:

+``ProcessCcdTask is a command line task which executes the processing steps to turn raw pixel-level data into characterized images and calibrated catalogs.``

 - **Concise summary of logic/algorithm in a paragaph and/or bullet list.**

 ..
 Note:: Be concise and link to other tasks wherever needed.
 This can be a  few more sentences, but should not contain very many details or math  at this point (that will go in the algorithmic section at the bottom).
 It should just say  where this fits into the larger DM structure, what retargetable  subtasks or methods within a task it calls by default.

+For example, for procCcd we would give a list of the 3 subtasks that procCcd invokes to do its job.

-The  doc-building code will automatically link these to the appropriate  destinations ultimately, as for other methods and tasks below as well.
+..
+The  documentation-building code will automatically link these to the appropriate  destinations ultimately, as for other methods and tasks below as well.

 ..
 Note:: If there are optional tasks that are called you can choose to fill those in here as well, but note them as optional and depending on  whether a flag is set in the configuration parameters